SQLite and Android N

 It's even worse than that

+Why not just bundle another instance of the SQLite library into your app?
 This is what people who use sqlite-net on Xamarin will need to do, so it should make sense in this case too, right?
 Unfortunately, no.

 The Multiple SQLite Problem

 Basically, having multiple copies of SQLite linked into the same appliication can cause data corruption.
 For more info, see this page on sqlite.org.
 And also the related blog entry I wrote back in 2014.

 You really, really do not want to have two instances of the SQLite library in your app.

 One example of a library which is going to have this problem is our own Zumero Client SDK.
 The early versions of our sync library bundled a copy of the SQLite library, to follow the rules.
 But later, to avoid possible data corruption from The Multiple SQLite Problem, we changed it to call the system SQLite directly.
 So, although I might like to claim we did it for a decent reason, our library breaks the rules, and we did it knowingly.
 All Android apps using Zumero will need to be updated for Android N. A new release of the Zumero Client SDK, containing a solution to this problem, is under development and will be released soon-ish.